 Data Monetization for Publishers: How to Collect and Sell Data [Ultimate Guide]

-Recently, Ivan Fedorov, New Business Director at Admixer, conducted a webinar on how publishers can monetize their 1st party data.
+Recently, Ivan Fedorov, New Business Director at Admixer, conducted a webinar on how publishers can activate and monetize their 1st-party data.
 We are sharing the main takeaways from the lecture.

 A crisis is the best time to rethink your approach to revenue.
-The slow-down in the advertising market pushes publishers to up their game, test new business models, enhance technologies, and find new sources of revenue.
+The slow-down in the advertising market pushes publishers to up their game, test new publisher monetization models, enhance technologies, and find new sources of revenue.

 - How much can you earn from data?

 - 2. Registration data

 - 5. Intent data